bitfield/uptimerobot/README.md

 # uptimerobot

-`uptimerobot` is a Go library and command-line client for the [UptimeRobot](https://uptimerobot.com/) website monitoring service.
+`uptimerobot` is a Go library and command-line client for the [Uptime Robot](https://uptimerobot.com/) website monitoring service.
 It allows you to search for existing monitors, delete monitors, create new monitors, and also inspect your account details and alert contacts.

 ## Installing the command-line client